dphfox/wolf/docs/00-design/02-numbers.md

 ## Special numbers

-Two names are reserved for special numbers:
+A few names are reserved for useful special numbers:

 - `nan` - the floating point "Not a Number", as from `0 / 0`
 - `inf` - the largest positive floating point number, positive infinity
+- `eul` - the closest number to Euler's number
+- `tau` - the closest number to tau, the ratio of radius to circumference
+- `phi` - the closest number to phi, the golden ratio